groupvine/gv-doc/quickstart.md

 # Quick Start

 <span class="todo">
-Links needed:  send email, add to membership.
-Those doc files may be moving so waiting until they have their final place.
-Check if Email Feed link is correct.
+** TODO Links needed:  send email, add to membership.
+Those doc files may be moving so waiting until they have their final place
 </span>

 ## Add email addresses